 When dealing with international campaigns, finally, a ‘glocal’ approach is very beneficial.
 You need to find the balance between maintaining a consistent voice as a brand, whilst adapting to each specific market individually.
 You should have a plan on how to achieve this, and clear guidelines to follow.
 While automation is sure to get incorporated more and more in future approaches to international PPC campaigns, Tor Crockett from Bing points out that ultimately you will always need to treat each customer individually.

 So here it is, an overview of the key factors to keep in mind when implementing international PPC campaigns.
-Here we have offered an overview of each one, but for a more detailed guide and videos of our interviews read our guide ‘How to Run a Successful Search PPC Campaign Internationally’ on Know-How.
+Here we have offered an overview of each one, but we also have a more detailed guide which is available to download.

 Anna Giulia Novero